Dre Campbell Farm

 Use guano carefully.
 Follow the package instructions to get the right amount and spread it evenly.
 If handled properly, it is safe to use both indoors and outdoors.

 Use this fertilizer at any stage of crop growth.
-It is useful to spray or sprinkle guano powder or pellets around developing plants at any time during the growing season.
+Spray or sprinkle guano powder or pellets around developing plants at any time during the growing season.

-Moreover, compost tea is the most effective way to feed plants indoors and in the greenhouse.
+Compost tea is a convenient way to feed plants indoors and in greenhouses.

 Tea Recipe

-To make bat guano tea, dilute one cup of dung with a gallon of chlorine-free water.
+To make bat guano tea, dilute one cup of bat guano with a gallon of chlorine-free water.
 You can use warm water; however, never use hot water.

-Stir the mixture well and leave it to brew overnight, preferably overnight.
-It is best to do this away from the family, as it might stink and be extremely unpleasant.
+Stir the mixture well and leave it to brew overnight.
+It is best to prepare the tea in a well-ventilated area, as it may have a strong odor.

-When finished, this highly nutritious plant food will be ready to use as a foliar spray or to pour onto the soil around plants.
+When finished, this nutritious plant food will be ready to use as a foliar spray or to apply to the soil around plants.

 Alternatively, if fresh guano is available, wrap half a cup in muslin, steep it in 4 gallons of water for 3 to 4 days, and use it as above.